osism/testbed/README.md

   To avoid this problem a cronjob should be used for regular updates: ``osism-run custom cronjobs``.
 * The documentation of the OSISM can be found on https://docs.osism.de.
 There you will find further details on deployment, operation etc.
+* The manager is used as pull through cache for Docker images and Ubuntu packages.
+This reduces the amount of traffic consumed.
+* To speed up the Ansible playbooks, [ARA](https://ara.recordsansible.org) can be disabled.
+This is done by executing ``/opt/configuration/scripts/disable-ara.sh``.
+Afterwards no more logs are available in the ARA web interface.

 ## Heat stack